joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 - https://www.anthropic.com/engineering/claude-code-best-practices
 - I think it might be helpful to give Claude access to Puppeteer since a lot of our testing is going to be visual.
 Time to set up some MCP servers.
-They seem to be able to be hosted through docker containers, so maybe a docker compose project is a good way to go.
-Docker compose isn't acutally needed since the "server" is just a CLI tool inside of docker container
+They seem to be able to be hosted through docker containers, so maybe a Docker Compose project is a good way to go.
+Docker Compose isn't actually needed since the "server" is just a CLI tool inside of docker container

 - Frustrating when things happen and compiling no longer works, and reverting the work to a working